 These threats to nature and decline in biodiversity are also reported in Victoria.
 The 2018 State of the Environment Report from Victoria’s Commissioner for Environmental Sustainability was damning.
 The status of 60% of the Biodiversity Indicators are rated as “poor” and none are rated as “good”; in terms of trends, 51% of the Biodiversity Indicators are deteriorating and only 1 out of 35 had improved and that is Private Land Conservation.

-The main drivers of Biodiversity Loss are over-exploitation (harvesting), pollution, invasive species, habitat loss and climate damage.
+The main drivers of Biodiversity Loss are over-exploitation (harvesting), pollution, non-native (introduced) species, habitat loss and climate damage.
 So to prevent further biodiversity loss and ecosystem decline and to protect and restore species and ecosystems, we must tackle these factors.
 Exploitation, disregard and disrespect of animals is the major contributor to all drivers of Biodiversity Loss.

 All submissions must consider the terms of reference, which are: